- Travel and Places»

 Living in a poor country is more or less a choice these days most especially if you are a foreigner there.
 But for the locals, it’s only the choice since they might not be able to migrate to a better place where their talent will be valued and priced.

 Managing a few resources in a discomfort zone is something that many will have to deal with more than once during an average lifetime, and with the recent recession and global economic melt-down, low-living has further become both visible and invisible and could easily creep into any economic zone subject to borderless economic digitalization- Promoting and/or discouraging human lives.
 The adverse effects or uncertainties that may unfold and threaten the hope of foreigners in poor country should not be ignored since they could last for years and if not effectively tackled, could lead many into what is called “the victims of circumstance”.
 It is better to take the ten steps and also avoid the ten “do not’s” in order to survive in a poor country.
 You can watch the video at the middle of this article to understand why some countries remain poor and while others stay rich or grow to become rich.

 Do you think you can survive in a very poor country?

-1) Make a sharp choice between going straight to your embassy to seek repatriation and staying back to test and exercise your strength as a man or man in woman form.
+1) Make a sharp choice between going straight to your embassy to seek repatriation and staying back to test and exercise your strength as a man.
 History is chronicled with countless stories of how the best qualities in people emerged and were used to change the course of our civilization for good.
 They left their comfort zone willingly or by exile to places where the only resource they had was their mind.
 You may be voted into that hall of fame by time itself if you will do things right and smart amidst fear which is always there to remind you of your weaknesses.
 That same fear pervaded the people when they were tilling the foundation for history itself in the past.

 2) Saving and budgeting will allow you to mange unforeseen expenditures and to see exactly where your money is being spent.
 This makes it easy to reduce unwise spending in certain areas so that there is more money available for future use.
 Changing your priority to the basic needs would be a good start at first.
 Third-world nations are flooded with cheap gadgets and if you don’t tighten-up your budget, you might be tempted to buying things you may eventually not need at long last.
 Live simply and happily.